 - Be polite.
 Stop feeling ignored.

-- Be sensible with use of emojis and abbreviations.
+- Be sensible with the use of emojis and abbreviations.

 - Giving timely reminders instead of continuous poking.